grafana/loki/docs/sources/api/_index.md

 ## `GET /loki/api/v1/labels`

-`/loki/api/v1/labels` retrieves the list of known labels within a given time span.
+`/loki/api/v1/labels` retrieves the list of known labels within a given time span (NOTE: in some cases Loki may use a larger time span than the one specified).
 It accepts the following query parameters in the URL:

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to 6 hours ago.
 - `end`: The end time for the query as a nanosecond Unix epoch.
 Defaults to now.